DafetiteOgaga/quiz_generator/README.md

 ### Usage

-This program is most suitable for academic setting where the intention is to reduce cheating, rather encourage and maximize hardwork of the students.
+This program is most suitable for academic setting where the intention is to reduce cheating.
+Instead encourage and maximize hardwork of the students.

 ![image1](.folder_QA.JPG)

 ![image2](.questions_types.JPG)

 ![image3](.questions.JPG)

 ![image4](.answers_types.JPG)

 ![image5](.answers.JPG)

 # Changelog